Val Verde County DWI Court Process

 Third Offense

-- Felony: A third DUI offense in Texas is a third-degree felony.
+- Felony: A third DUI offense in Texas is classified as a third-degree felony.

 Court Programs in Val Verde